Brian Pallister

 Brian William Pallister (born July 6, 1954) is a Canadian politician who served as the 22nd premier of Manitoba from 2016 until 2021.
 He served as leader of the Progressive Conservative Party of Manitoba from 2012 to 2021.
-He was previously a cabinet minister in the provincial government of Gary Filmon and a member of the House of Commons of Canada from 2000 to 2008.
+He had been a cabinet minister in the provincial government of Gary Filmon and a member of the House of Commons of Canada from 2000 to 2008.

 Early life and career

 Pallister was born in Portage la Prairie, Manitoba, the son of Anne Ethel (Poyser) and Bill Pallister.
 He holds Bachelor of Arts and Bachelor of Education degrees from Brandon University.
 From 1976 to 1979, he worked as a high school teacher in rural Manitoba, where he also served as the local union representative.
 He later became a chartered financial analyst.
 Pallister is also a skilled curler and won the provincial mixed curling championship in 2000.
 This qualified him for the 2001 Canadian Mixed Curling Championship, which he finished with a 3–8 record in second last place.